Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/representatives/quest_signup.md

   the option for setting a number of pledged votes for the first Donation Goal so you can judge support from the start)
 - Then, you set up the rest of your first Round.
 Think of Rounds like segments of your campaign.
-You can set as many Donation Goals per Round as you'd like, and as many Rounds as you'd like.
+You can set as many Goals per Round as you'd like, and as many Rounds as you'd like.
-- Once you've set your first Round, you can go Live, at which point you cannot change any of the Donation Goals in that Round.
+- Once you've set your first Round, you can go Live, at which point you cannot change any of the Goals in that Round.
 - Spend more time running and organizing your campaign, and less time in the calling booth.

-#### Setting Smart Donation Goals and Rounds ####
+#### Setting Goals and Rounds ####
 With such an efficient and easy system, it's hard not to raise funding on Sagebrew.
-However, it is important to set smart Donation Goals to make the most out of Sagebrew's contribution system.
+However, it is important to set Goals to make the most out of Sagebrew's contribution system.

-To begin your campaign we'd advise that you set short, attainable Donation Goals that will help get your campaign rolling.
+To begin your campaign we'd advise that you set short, attainable Goals that will help get your campaign rolling.
 You will not actually receive any of the funding raised until you reach your Donation Goals.
 For example, if you set your first Donation Goal at